Old hotel in Skykomish, WA.

 over Rogers Pass in the late 1980's making it North America's new

-west side of Steven's Pass (Highway 2) there is an unmarked dirt road,
+of the hill on the west side of Steven's Pass (Highway 2) there is an unmarked

-or track, that heads up a steep climb to Scenic Hot Springs.
-This
+dirt road, or track, that heads up a steep climb to Scenic Hot Springs.

-and pools.
+decks and pools.
 It is "clothing optional."
 I visited in 1996.
-Warm and
+Warm

-friendly.
-This photo was taken in the early morning when no one was
+and friendly.
+This photo was taken in the early morning when no one was around.

 More recently, I read that the spring has been closed.